microsoft/doodle-to-code/README.md

 # Doodle to Code: A Practical guide to getting started with Generative AI

-Learn the fundamentals of Generative AI and related technologies from doodles and apply the knowledge by coding.
+Learn the fundamentals of Generative AI, agentic AI, agents, and related technologies from doodles and apply the knowledge by coding.
 Each content comes with a video, conceptual doodles, and hands-on projects to build a practical app with conversational AI.
 Optimize your knowledge and enhance your skills!

 ![Doodle to Code teaser illustration](images/doodle-to-code.png)